For me, this quick raspberry dessert is like a real summer in the glass.

 OK, heavy cream is a more modern replacement for crowdie – soft Scottish cheese that, of course, I can’t find anywhere in Croatia.
 It can also be replaced with some thick yogurt but I decided to add a totally different ingredient.

-Since I wanted to reduce the amount of butterfat and slightly increase the protein content I also used skyr – Icelandic type of cheese.
+Since I wanted to reduce the amount of butterfat and slightly increase the protein content I also used skyr – an Icelandic type of cheese.

 And I liked it a lot!